MrFarhanKhan007/FNews/README.md

 ---

 Happy reading! 📖 If you have any questions or feedback, don't hesitate to reach out.
-Enjoy using Newsify! 🌟
+Enjoy using FNews! 🌟